DTrimarchi10/dsc-mod-3-project-online-ds-ft-051319/README.md

 ### Conclusions / Recommendations

-Quantity per order is pretty consistent across different product price levels.
-The Null Hypothesis failed to be rejected indicating no statistically significant difference in quantity for different unit prices.
+**Order quantity vs product price: Fail to reject Null Hypothesis indicating no statistically significant difference in quantity for different unit prices.** Quantity per order is pretty consistent across different product price levels.

-However, revenue per order increases with increased unit price.
-The Null Hypothesis was rejected indicating there is a statistically significant difference in order revenue for different unit prices.
+**Order revenue vs product price: Reject Null Hypothesis indicating a statistically significant difference in order revenue for different unit prices.** Revenue per order increases with increased unit price.

 This is interesting because it indicates that customers do not order different quantities when the unit price is higher.
 There may be a customer preference for certain quantities regardless of price (possibly for inventory reasons).
 A supplier might be able to get away with a small price increase without impacting sales.
-Perhaps a supplier could look into adjusting their product quantity/volume per unit in order to increase sales (i.e re-defining their sale unit).
+A supplier or Northwind could **look into adjusting their product quantity/volume per unit in order to increase sales** (i.e re-defining their sale unit).

+</details>

 *Details in Jupyter Notebook: [Question4.ipynb](Question4.ipynb)*

-</details>

 -------

 <details><summary>Question 5</summary>

 ## Question 5
 Do Meat/Poultry products have a statistically significant effect on total order price?